riadvice/bbbeasy/bbbeasy-docs/guides/user-guide/welcome.md

 # Languages :

-The BBBeasy project consists of 3 languages
+The `BBBeasy` supports 3 languages and more are coming later

 * English
 * French
 * Arabic